nus-cs1010/2324-s1/docs/20-macro.md

 You might think that we can just search and replace to update the code when the fare changes.
 But this is error-prone as well!
 Suppose that the taxi fare increases to $0.25 per 350m after 10km, but remains $0.22 between 1 - 10km, then we cannot just replace every occurrence of `0.22` with `0.25`.

-We can make our code "future-ready" by abstracting out all the magic numbers and define constants for each of them.
+We can make our code "future-ready" by abstracting out all the magic numbers and defining constants for each of them.

 ```C
 #define BASE_FARE 3.20